Communities of Practice: Transforming Organizational Learning and Innovation

 Types and purposes of communities of practice

 Communities of practice come in various shapes and sizes.
-These communities have diverse purposes and leverage the concept of situated learning.
+These communities have diverse purposes and leverage the concept of situated learning, and also excel at implementing best practices and fostering innovation in business management contexts.
 Here are three common types:

 Professional communities of practice